 Future Ready Librarians® embrace students as creators, makers, programmers, designers, and artists.
 Whether you manage a makerspace, teach students to code, produce multimedia products, or enable project-based learning, you deserve a badge to recognize the work you do to support student learning.

 “Empowering Students as Creators”— a micro-credential from Future Ready Schools® (FRS), a project of the Alliance for Excellent Education will be available to everyone in February 2020.
-From November 2019 to January 2020, the micro-credentials is being offered to a select group of participants who applied to be part of a special testing cohort.

 Photos by Allison Shelley/The Verbatim Agency for American Education: Images of Teachers and Students in Action